 6 Conditioning Secrets

-Mixed martial arts is the complete opposite of finding the best way to win an unarmed one-on-one fight.
-Of course, there are rules similar to any combat sport, ensuring the safety of the fighters and “fairness and sportsmanship.”
+Mixed martial arts is the opposite and is about finding the best way to win an unarmed one-on-one fight.
+Of course, there are rules similar to any combat sport, ensuring fairness, sportsmanship, and the safety of the fighters.

-It is by far the freest ruleset as it allows strikes with every part of the body except the head, throws, joint locks, chokeholds, and strikes on the ground.
+It is by far the most liberal combat sport ruleset as it allows strikes with every part of the body except the head, throws, joint locks, chokeholds, and strikes on the ground.

-MMA exploded in the early 1990s with the first editions of the UFC and became the fastest growing sport on the planet.
-It was famous because it answered the age-old question “which martial art is the best” in a very practical setting.
+MMA exploded in the early 1990s with the first editions of the UFC and became the fastest-growing sport on the planet.
+It became so big because it answered the age-old question, “Which martial art is the best?” in a practical setting.

 Key Differences Between Aikido and MMA

 Aikido and MMA sit on two opposite shores in terms of competitiveness.
 Aikido has no competition at all.
 Everything is about technique training and drills with no sparring, only partner work.
 A significant portion of the training is devoted to the philosophy embedded in Aikido.